isaak-a/LS-debt-calculator/README.md

 # Law School Debt Calculator

-This repository contains all of the code for lsdebt.com, a website to help future law students (or those just considering law school) **quickly and easily estimate law school costs**.
+This repository contains all of the code for [lsdebt.com](https://lsdebt.com), a website to help future law students (or those just considering law school) **quickly and easily estimate law school costs**.

+## The Site

+[lsdebt.com](https://lsdebt.com) is built with [Plotly Dash](https://plotly.com/dash/), a framework for building dashboards.

+It's currently deployed on [Heroku](https://www.heroku.com/).

 ## Running Locally